Get your home holiday-ready 🎄 SEE ALL IDEAS

 Once you’ve got the doorway cleaned, proceed to do some measuring.
 Because you’ll want door seal strips along both sides of the door, as well as across the top and bottom, be sure to carefully measure all those areas.

-STEP 2: Tighten the door’s hinges.
+Step 2: Tighten the door’s hinges.

 Before you start cutting the weatherstripping, make sure the door hinges are tight.
 Using the doorknob, lift the door upward.
 If there’s some play, and the door moves upward, tighten the screws on the top hinge.
 And then make sure the screws in the bottom hinge are secure, as well.
 This ensures the door is tightly fitted and squarely hung, which will allow the newly installed weatherstripping to fit the gaps evenly and do its job properly.

-STEP 3: Measure the jamb.
+Step 3: Measure the jamb.

 You need to answer two questions.
 First, how wide is the gap between the door and jamb?
 (Be sure to measure twice, once along the side, and again along the top.
 These measurements might differ.)
 Second, how wide is the jamb?
 While the answer to the first question tells you how thick the weatherstripping you purchase can be, the second answer reveals how wide.
-Plan to buy enough weatherstripping to run across the width and height of the door, plus about 10 percent extra (just in case).
+Plan to buy enough weatherstripping to run across the width and height of the door, plus about 10 percent extra.

-STEP 4: Choose the correct weatherstripping.
+Step 4: Choose the correct weatherstripping.

-STEP 6: If required, adjust the cut.
+Step 6: If required, adjust the cut.

 Before you begin to permanently apply the new weatherstripping, hold each of your pieces up to the doorframe to confirm you’ve cut the lengths properly.
 If they’re a bit too long, that’s ok; you can trim the excess after the stripping is in place.